Ph.D. 2005, University of Michigan, History

 Office Room: A-263, Lucy Stone Hall, Livingston Campus

 Latin American and Caribbean History, Asians in Latin America and the Caribbean, Race and Ethnicity in the Americas, Diaspora and International Migration

 Professor López is an Associate Professor in the Department of Latino and Caribbean Studies and the Department of History.
 She specializes in the historical intersections between Asia and Latin America and the Caribbean.
 Her book Chinese Cubans: A Transnational History examines Chinese migrants in Cuba from the mid-nineteenth century to the present through archival and ethnographic research in Cuba, China, and the United States and received the 2014 Gordon K. and Sybil Lewis Prize of the Caribbean Studies Association.
 She is currently working on two new projects, one on Asian migrants, gender, and citizenship across Caribbean societies in the early twentieth century, and the other on the diversity of the Cuban diaspora in the United States.
-Professor López is a member of the Latin American Studies Association (LASA) Section on Asia and the Americas and serves on the Board of Advisers for the Dr. Shao You-Bao Overseas Chinese Documentation and Research Center, Ohio University Libraries.
+Professor López is a member of the Latin American Studies Association (LASA) Section on Asia and the Americas.
 At Rutgers, she is involved with Asian American Studies, Critical Caribbean Studies, Latin American Studies, and was a Faculty Fellow for the 2015-16 Center for Cultural Analysis Archipelagoes Seminar.
 She is also an editor, along with Ignacio López-Calvo, of a new book series from Palgrave Macmillan called Historical and Cultural Interconnections between Latin America and Asia.

 Courses Regularly Taught

 |01:595:100||Introduction to Caribbean Studies|